kpishere/homie_heatPump/README.md

 #  Homie Heat Pump

-Yet another IR Library for HVAC related systems.
+Yet another IR Library for HVAC related systems -- with a twist.
+The decoding of the display enables automated capture of the internal measurement characteristics of the unit.
+You get evaporator intake and coil temperatures, condensor intake and coil temperatures, compressor discharge temperatures, RPM/frequency of compressor, indoor, and outdoor fans, and also TXV angle amongst other measurements.
+There are a whole range of units spanning multiple brands that DO NOT have serial ports with this info.
+But, these units still have this info, here is how you get it online.

+Yes, with these measurements, diagnostics of issues with the unit are as simple as looking at your thermostat.
+Also, only thing missing from calculating total efficiency of the unit in real time is a sensor on the current supply.
+There are other separate current sensor projects out there, someone is gonna put them together (please let me know if you do!)

 NOTE: This is by no means a complete project.
 At best, it is fun experimentation only.
 For instance, if the ESP8266 crashes, what is the default heat pump setting?
 There isn't one right now.
 Use on your equipment is entirely your responsibility.
+This library is currently being used on my heat pump unit BUT, it is still in the research phase.
+Use at your own risk.
+(Note: I've been able to plug and un-plug this board whilst the unit is on witout problems [pics: ])

 The project is GPL V2.0 which means I share, you share.
 Pull requests are welcome.
+For instance, I'd love to get more sample data to verify the undocumented measurements (You'll see what is currently known documented in the header file for SenvilleAURADisp.hpp).
+Especially for these reserved codes, there is likely to be some variation across brands so there is work in building up a matrix there.

+To add your own brand/model of heat pump / AC unit, it is expected that you'd use IRHVACLink class directly, mess with parameters passed to it, then add your own new class, similar to SenvilleAURA class, to encapsulate the specifics of your model.
+The SenvilleAURADisp class is still very much in research mode and its applicability/extension for other models remains to be seen.

 ## Overview